wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/wrap-up/includes/2-excel-power-bi.md

 > As you deliver this comparison of Excel and Power BI, keep using quick examples from earlier in the class or from your students experience to ground the recommendations.

 ## Video
-> [!VIDEO <embedded_video_link>] In this 8-minute video Krissy Dyess explains how to deliver the section on when to use Excel, Power BI, or both.
+> [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Iu74] In this 8-minute video Krissy Dyess explains how to deliver the section on when to use Excel, Power BI, or both.

 ## Optional Video
 > [!VIDEO <embedded_video_link>]Optional Video